 If the avocado is cut, try sprinkling the exposed flesh with lemon juice or another acid to help keep it fresher for longer.
 Be sure to cover or wrap tightly with plastic wrap and store in the refrigerator for around a day or two.

 You can remove the avocado seed by carefully tapping the pit with the knife, securing it firmly into the seed.
-Then simply twist the fruit, which should help the pit break away evenly.
+Then simply twist it, which should help the pit break away evenly.

 You can cut the avocado flesh while it’s still in the skin and then use a spoon to scoop out the slices.
 Alternatively, you can also scoop the flesh out using a spoon and then cut into wedges or slices on a cutting board instead.

-There are plenty of avocado recipe ideas out there, with new and creative ways to incorporate this superfood into your daily diet.
+There are plenty of avocado recipe ideas out there, with new and creative ways to learn and incorporate into your daily diet.
 Here are a few ideas for how to eat avocado in order to take advantage of the host of avocado benefits:

-- Put it in the food processor to make an avocado smoothie, avocado sauce, chocolate avocado pudding or countless other recipes
+- Put it in the food processor to make an avocado smoothie, avocado sauce, guacamole, chocolate avocado pudding or countless other recipes.

-- Mash or whip it until completely smooth for a baby’s first food instead of processed food in a Gerber jar
+- Mash or whip it until completely smooth for a baby’s first food instead of processed food in a jar.

-- Mix it with other veggies to make a tasty avocado salad
+- Mix it with other fruits and veggies to make a tasty avocado salad.

-Need some ideas to help get you going?
-Here are a few simple avocado recipes that you can try out to get avocado benefits in your diet:
+Need some recipes to help get you going?
+Here are a few simple avocado recipes that you can try out, and learn to get avocado benefits in your diet:

 - Sweet Avocado Ice Cream